carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

     - Useful for regulatory requirements that may not support multi-tenant virtualisation.
     - Great for licensing which doesn't support multi-tenancy or cloud.

+Exam Question: A company runs a large batch processing job at the end of every quarter.
+The processing job runs for 5 days and uses 15 Amazon EC2 instances.
+The processing must run uninterrupted for 5 hours per day.
+The company is investigating ways to reduce the cost of the batch processing job.
+Which pricing model should the company choose?
+  - Each EC2 instance runs for 5 hours a day for 5 days per quarter or 20 days per year.
+This is time duration is insufficient to warrant `Reserved` instances as these require a commitment of a minimum of 1 year.
+In this case, there are no options presented that can reduce the cost and therefore on-demand instances should be used. ==> Only option is `On-Demand`.

 #### Security Groups

 - A security group acts as a virtual firewall for your EC2 instances to control incoming and outgoing traffic.